Financial System Stability and Reform

 In response to the worst financial crisis in more than 75 years, U.S. policymakers have created programs involving billions of dollars to stabilize the financial system, and are in the process of implementing wide-ranging reforms across numerous areas of the financial regulatory system.

-- New requirements for and enhanced oversight over markets such as over-the-counter derivatives markets, and market participants such as non-bank mortgage lenders, hedge fund advisers, and credit rating agencies, which were previously subject to less regulation.
+- New requirements intended to enhance oversight over markets such as over-the-counter derivatives markets, and market participants such as non-bank mortgage lenders, hedge fund advisers, and credit rating agencies, continue to be finalized.

-- Creation of a new Bureau of Consumer Financial Protection with broad regulatory responsibilities for providers of residential mortgage loans and other consumer financial products and services.
+- The new Bureau of Consumer Financial Protection, which has broad regulatory responsibilities for providers of residential mortgage loans and other consumer financial products and services, has also begun operations, including examining financial institutions and levying fines against various organizations for inappropriate activities.